yeoman/generator-webapp/docs/README.md

 Gulp plugins (the ones that begin with `gulp-`) don't have to be `require()`'d.
 They are automatically picked up by [gulp-load-plugins][plugins] and available through the `$` variable.

+## Browser support

+You can configure browser support for Autoprefixer and @babel/preset-env by modifying the [browserslist][] configuration, which in this case is the `browserslist` field in your `package.json`.

 ## Linting

 We use ESLint for linting JavaScript code.
 You can define rules in your `package.json` under the `"eslint"` field.
 Alternatively, you can add an `.eslintrc` file to your project root, where you can [configure][eslint-config] ESLint using JavaScript, JSON or YAML.